Giant Mine Remediation

 - The City of Yellowknife has surrendered its relevant land leases to the GNWT, and the Club is now reviewing a lease agreement with GNWT Lands to extend the current/expired lease for 14 years, subject to remediation.
 The Club remains an "overholding tenant" until a new lease is signed.

 - All governments have indicated interest in the Club remaining at its current location following remediation, and the Project has promised to return the property and immovable assets (ie, the wharf) in as-good or better condition.

-- Remediation of the immediate area is expected to take 10-12 years.
-During this time, the Project will alternate its work between the Club property and the Town Site boat launch, and adjacent properties will be reserved for temporary storage of boats and assets as needed.
+- Remediation of the immediate area is expected to take 10-12 years, wherein GMRP will alternate its work between the Club property and the Town Site boat launch.
+Work at the Club site is expected to occur in two stages, each taking 1-2 years to complete.

 - While the Club property is remediated, all boats (Club and public) will have access to Back Bay from the Town Site boat launch.

-All governments have expressed a desire to see the Club return to its property following remediation.
-City administrators have also suggested that a more long-term arrangement for Club tenancy will also be possible.
-The City has also advised that their continued search for access points to Yellowknife Bay is to maximize access and not to replace existing access points.
+In December 2019, all governments (project leaders) expressed a desire to see the Club return to its property following remediation.
+City administrators also suggested that a more long-term arrangement for Club tenancy could be possible.
+The City also noted that their continued search for access points to Great Slave Lake (eg, Con Mine) is to maximize access and not to replace existing access points.

 The Club has existed at its current Back Bay site since it was incorporated in 1987.

 Remediation of Giant Mine became a real prospect in 2007, when the federal government submitted plans for approval by the Mackenzie Valley Land and Water Board.
 In 2014, the City of Yellowknife completed an Environmental Assessment of the project, and the project garnered public attention.
 Since 2014 (and earlier), the Club had anticipated that the remediation project would interrupt boat access and storage at its property and it has been an invited stakeholder in remediation talks.